Do you want help with your academic appeal?

 Student’s Reply

-• You can reply to the Division’s response, but only regarding new information that was raised by the Division in its submissions.
+- You can reply to the Division’s submissions, but only regarding new information that was raised by the Division.

 Conclusion